 In addition to electrical theory, your program may also contain a course on refrigeration theory.
-In a refrigeration theory class, the basics behind refrigeration are covered in this class.
-Topics will include thermodynamics, pressure, temperature, refrigeration, and more.
-Along with scientific concepts, you'll learn basic repair techniques, from electric work to piping.
+In a refrigeration theory class, the basics behind refrigeration are covered.
+Topics range from thermodynamics, pressure, temperature, refrigeration, and more.
+Along with certain scientific concepts, you'll review basic repair techniques from electric work to piping.

 Before you can dive into HVAC systems, you must be familiar with safety rules and regulations regarding safety.
-From OSHA training to instruction in power tools and industry-specific hand tools, you will learn how to operate equipment in a safe, hands-on environment.
+From OSHA training, to instruction in power tools and industry-specific hand tools, you will learn how to operate equipment in a safe, hands-on environment.
 Understanding the responsible operation of equipment and OSHA regulations are fundamental to HVAC professionals.

 In classes focused on heating systems, you'll explore the aspects of both commercial and residential heating.
 You'll dive into gas and oil furnaces, heat pumps, electrical resistance heating, gas-fired heating systems, and more.
 Heating systems courses also typically involve hands-on training where you will likely cover the diagnostics, installation, service, and repair.